Officials searching for suspect allegedly involved in Burien stabbing

-Officials are searching for a suspect allegedly involved in a stabbing that left a man with non-life-threatening injuries in Burien on Thursday night, according to the King County Sheriff’s Office.
+Officials are searching for a suspect allegedly involved in a stabbing that left a man in critical condition in Burien Thursday night, according to the King County Sheriff’s Office.

 Sheriff deputies responded to the 13200 block of Ambaum Boulevard Southwest, a sheriff’s spokesperson tweeted around 10 p.m.
-The victim, a man in his 50s, was stabbed by an unknown suspect, the tweet said.
+The victim, a man in his 50s, was stabbed by an unknown suspect and transported to Harborview Medical Center, the tweet said.

+A K-9 team searched the area Thursday night, but did not locate a suspect.

 No further information was immediately available.